 You also have a choice of feeding the fish found in the ponds while at the park.
 You will definitely love this park if you are animal lovers or are just looking for a thrill.

 MBK Center (Ma Boon Khrong Center)

-I have been visiting MBK Centre for over 30 years.
+I have been visiting the MBK Centre for over 30 years.
 Yes, I came here in my early twenties, and I have seen this mall grow and become an amazing shopping institution.

 As a family, you want to visit a mall that allows you to shop without exceeding your budget since there are so many heads to be catered for.
 This is a kid-friendly mall from where you can get affordable items and still have fun over a drink or food with the family.

-It is big enough for the family to walk around freely, window shop and hopefully find items that are exciting to everyone.
+It is big enough for the family to walk around freely, window shop, and hopefully, find items that are exciting to everyone.
 The kids will love this mall.

 The kids will love this mall.
 Don’t miss the huge world food hall on the upper level where you can select dishes from all over the world.

 Museum of Siam

 If you have never been to a palace, then all you need to do is visit the Museum of Siam since it is in a former palace.
 That in itself is a priceless exhibit that you will probably never find in any part of Thailand.

 Within the museum building are exhibits that best define the history of the country in a fascinating way that will ensure that everyone, both old and young, is satisfied with the visit.